aBernaciak/githubApiTest/README.md

 # Pracujpl

+User enters nickname of Github user.
+Application then calls API and lists entered user repositories and his profile image and link to his account.
+All errors are handled.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.
-Calls API and lists user repositories.

 ## Development server